-Community Based Early Childhood Education and Care (ECEC) for Roma Children
+Community Based Early Childhood Education and Care (ECEC) for all children

-This project is co-funded by the European Commission and the Open Society Foundations and runs from 2017 to 2019.
+This project is co-funded by the European Commission and the Open Society Foundations.

 We are creating non-segregated multigenerational play spaces in seven countries where IGL activities will also take place.
 These spaces offer children (and their families) not only a place to play, but also help them develop necessary skills and knowledge for formal education.
 Read more...